← Back to Connection Routing & Pooling Strategies

 return invocation.proceed();

-// Fallback to primary on lag threshold breach
+// Circuit-break to primary on any replica failure

 DataSourceRouter.setActiveDataSource("primary");